 The composting law was one of 770 California laws that went into effect at the beginning of 2022.

-Senate Bill 1383, which contains the requirements for "Short-Lived Climate Pollutants", was approved by then state governor Gerry Brown on September 19, 2016.
+Senate Bill 1383, which contains the requirements for “Short-Lived Climate Pollutants,” was approved by then state governor Jerry Brown on September 19, 2016.

 What is composting?